Maroof Intl Hospital Marks Independence Day - UrduPoint

 Maroof Int'l Hospital Marks Independence Day

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Aug, 2025) Maroof International Hospital has commemorated Pakistan’s 78th Independence Day under the theme Marka-e-Han – united in valor, united in cause with patriotic zeal and heartfelt solidarity for the people of Palestine.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Aug, 2025) Maroof International Hospital has commemorated Pakistan’s 78th Independence Day under the theme Marka-e-Haq, united in valor, united in cause with patriotic zeal and heartfelt solidarity for the people of Palestine.

 Addressing the gathering, Ambassador of Palestine to Pakistan, Dr. Zuhair Mohammad Hamadallah Zaid paid tribute to Pakistan’s unwavering support for Palestine.